 Released:21 August 1992 – 15 April 2009

-During its run from 2009 to the present, such an overwhelming amount of music and CD releases were produced that it ultimately made sense to branch it off into its own page.
+During its original run from 2009 to 2011, and then again for the Boo arc in 2014 to 2015, such an overwhelming amount of Dragon Ball Kai music and CD releases were produced that it ultimately made sense to branch it off into its own page.
 In addition to standard soundtrack releases, Dragon Ball Kai followed the trend with various compilations and packaged discs, complete with its own collection of image songs, background music, and more!

 This page catalogs any “miscellaneous” CDs released for the Dragon Ball franchise that are a single disc and do not fall into any other category (for example, being a “CD Single” or more specifically fit within categories like “Movie Soundtracks” or “Dragon Ball Kai”).
 These are traditionally single-disc “Best Of” collections, new arrangements of songs, of some other type of re-packaging of previously-existing music.